avinetworks/avi-helm-charts/docs/AKO/values.md

 one virtual IP or VIP.
 Having a shared virtual IP allows lesser IP usage since reserving IP addresses particularly in public clouds incur greater cost.

-From AKO 1.4.1, we supported a DEDICATED VIP feature as well per ingress hostname.
+We support a DEDICATED VIP feature as well per ingress hostname.
 This feature can be turned out by specifying DEDICATED against the shardVSSize.

 ### L7Settings.noPGForSNI